 Keep these funds in a savings account, money market fund, or short-term Certificates of Deposit so that the money will be there when you need it.

-When you’re looking for a new outfit, tablet, or home, you wouldn’t purchase the first item that you come across, right?
+When you’re looking for clothes or a tablet, you wouldn’t purchase the first item that you come across, right?
 You would first compare prices.
 How about when selecting a credit card or bank loan?
 You would consider the interest rates before making a final decision.

 The same can be said for your business.
 Whether if it’s selecting vendors, an office space, equipment, or company credit cards and loan, you would compare prices, interest rates, and term conditions so that you could find the best deal possible.
 Always look for the top payments company when searching for rates.